FOOD&SPICES

 Usage

-Except in combination with other spices in spice mixtures such as berbere and mitmata, a mixture of bird's eye chili, korarima and cloves.
-Korarima is used in Ethiopia both fresh and dried in wots, in many sauces, such as chow, but also as a seasoning in (Ethiopian) coffee, tea and bread.Other uses include:
+Except in combination with other spices in spice blends such as berbere and mitmata, a mixture of bird's eye chili, korarima and cloves.
+Korarima is used in Ethiopia both fresh and dried in wots, in numerous sauces, such as chow, but also as a flavouring in (Ethiopian) coffee, tea and bread.Other applications include:

 - niter kibbeh (spiced butter),